 Tobacco 21: An Easy Way to Save Young Lives

 Tobacco use is the leading cause of preventable death in the United States.
-Recent tobacco control efforts have focused on raising the minimum age for youth to legally purchase tobacco products to 21 years old.
-The movement behind this has been referred to as Tobacco 21, and has been gaining traction in counties, cities, and states across the country.
+In recent years, tobacco control efforts have focused on raising the minimum age for youth to legally purchase tobacco products to 21 years old.
+The movement behind this is called Tobacco 21, and has resulted in significant, widespread policy change across the US.
 The American Academy of Pediatrics (AAP) recommends that the legal tobacco product purchase age be set at 21 years.
-This fact sheet offers information and facts about Tobacco 21.

 How Tobacco 21 Laws Help Protect Youth